kaeleylenard/kaeleylenard/README.md

 ### A designer with a bit of dev experience 🎨

-Passionate about good color palettes and making sure web and mobile apps are accessible, responsive, and engaging.
-Learn more: https://www.kaeley.tech
+Passionate about good color palettes and making sure web and mobile apps are accessible, responsive, and engaging.<br />
+Learn more about me: https://www.kaeley.tech ✨

 <!--
 **kaeleylenard/kaeleylenard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.